ibm-cloud-docs/openwhisk/iam.md

   </tbody>
 </table>

 Because the service does not need to be provisioned, the editor role is the only platform role that you need to work with the service.
-For more information about the other roles, check out [Platform management roles](/docs/iam?topic=iam-userroles).
+For more information about the other roles, check out [Platform management roles](/docs/iam?topic=iam-userroles){: external}.

 </br>